 Timo joined Watsi on March 12th, 2013.
-Three years ago, Timo became the 2400th member to automatically support a new Watsi patient every month.
-Since then, 3,310 more people have become monthly donors!
-Timo's most recent donation supported Kyin, a farmer from Burma, to fund lens replacement surgery.
+Four years ago, Timo became the 2400th member to automatically support a new Watsi patient every month.
+Since then, 3,546 more people have become monthly donors!
+Timo's most recent donation supported Alex, a motorcycle taxi driver from Kenya, to fund hand surgery following a road accident.

 Kyin is a farmer from Burma.
 She grows vegetable with her husband and her son on her husband’s relatives’ land for free.
 Their relatives own land that is available for half of the year after the rice is harvested.
 By selling the vegetables they grow, they earn a living.
 Kyin has been diagnosed with cataract and glaucoma in her right eye.
 She is sensitive to the light and her vision has deteriorated.
 She can only make out shapes and colors.
 Our medical partner, Burma Children Medical Fund, is requesting $1,500 to fund lens replacement surgery for Kyin.
 On January 21st, doctors will perform a lens replacement, during which they will remove Kyin's natural lenses and replace them with an intraocular lens implant in each eye.
 After recovery, she will be able to see clearly.
 Now, she needs help to fund this $1,500 procedure.
 "In the future after I recover, I would like to continue growing vegetables," said Kyin.